super-resolution/Locan/docs/source/installation.rst

     locan test

-Using Conda to set up a dedicated environment:
+Using conda to set up a dedicated environment:
 ------------------------------------------------------------------------------------------

 1) Install miniconda or anaconda (platform-independent)